Clayton General Paediatrics

 Dr John Doan, General Paediatrician

 Dr John Doan is a General Paediatrician.
 John completed his medical degree at The University of Melbourne.
-The majority of his paediatric training was undertaken at Monash Children’s Hospital and The Royal Children’s Hospital, in addition to several health services across metropolitan and regional Victoria.
+The majority of his paediatric training was undertaken at Monash Children’s Hospital and The Royal Children’s Hospital.
 John served as the Chief Resident Medical Officer at Monash Children’s Hospital in his final Fellowship year, a role that nurtured his passions for collaborative healthcare and mentoring and supporting junior doctors.

 John takes great pride in providing holistic care to children and their families.
 He enjoys combining acute inpatient care with his outpatient clinic commitments at Monash Children’s Hospital.
 John also consults privately at Monash Children’s Private Clinic (Clayton) and Cabrini Malvern.